bartvanraaij/blog/src/pages/about.md

 description: 'Bart van Raaij is a web developer based in Nijmegen, the Netherlands.'
 ---
 ## About me
 I'm a web developer based in Nijmegen, the Netherlands.
-I'm currently employed as _tech team lead_ at [Coolblue](https://www.coolblue.nl), one of the largest Dutch e-commerce companies.
+I'm currently employed as backend developer at [Mijnwebwinkel](https://www.mijnwebwinkel.nl/), a Dutch all-in-one e-commerce SaaS platform.

-Most of my development work is done with either [PHP](https://www.php.net/) or [TypeScript](https://www.typescriptlang.org/), but I'm no stranger to other languages and frameworks.
+Most of my development work is done with either [PHP](https://www.php.net/) and [Symfony](https://symfony.com/), but I'm no stranger to other languages and frameworks.

 In my spare time I'm an avid musician (electric guitar and the tuba) and runner.